infinit/elle/cryptography/README.md

   o INFINIT_CRYPTOGRAPHY_RANDOM_SOURCE defines the path to the source file from which data will be read in order to initialize the pseudo-random generator.
-The default value for this variable is: _/dev/random_. o INFINIT_CRYPTOGRAPHY_ROTATION activates the key rotation mechanism allowing one to derive RSA keys from a seed in a deterministic way. o INFINIT_CRYPTOGRAPHY_LEGACY activates the legacy mode which includes older encryption functionalities and an ancient serialization mechanism.
+The default value for this variable is: _/dev/random_. o INFINIT_CRYPTOGRAPHY_ROTATION activates the key rotation mechanism allowing one to derive RSA keys from a seed in a deterministic way.

 Dependencies
 ------------